bielu/bielu.Umbraco.Cdn/Writerside/topics/Azure-Front-Door.md

 ### Json Options Schema
 ```json
 ```
-{src="../../src/bielu.Umbraco.Cdn.Aws.CloudFront/schema/appsettings-schema.CloudFrontOptions.json" }
+{src="../../src/bielu.Umbraco.Cdn.Azure.FrontDoor/schema/appsettings-schema.FrontDoorOptions.json" }

+#### AuthenticationType
+This is an authentication type for Azure Front Door account.
+It is required to be able to use Azure Front Door.
-#### SecretKey
+#### ResourceGroupName
-This is a secret key for AWS account.
-It is required to be able to use AWS Cloud Front.
+This is a resource group name for Azure Front Door account.
+It is required to be able to use Azure Front Door.
-#### AccessKey
+#### SubscriptionId
-This is an access key for AWS account.
-It is required to be able to use AWS Cloud Front.
+This is a subscription id for Azure Front Door account.
+It is required to be able to use Azure Front Door.

-#### Region
+#### UserAssignedClientId
-This is a region where AWS Cloud Front is hosted.
-Default value is eu-west-1.
+This is a user assigned client id for Azure Front Door account.
+It is required to be able to use Azure Front Door.